 2. Vacuuming or Sweeping the Floor

-Use a vacuum cleaner or a broom to remove loose dirt, dust, and debris from the surface of the laminated flooring.
-This step will help prevent the steam cleaner from pushing around dirt particles during the cleaning process.
+1. Employ either a vacuum cleaner or a broom to eliminate loose dirt, dust, and debris residing on the laminated flooring.

 3. Spot Treating Stains and Spills